 - Expand the cancer workforce: HEE to have trained 160 non-medical endoscopists by 2018, alongside 35 more places for ST1 clinical radiology training.

 - Clear accountability and delivery chain.
-Performance goals for CCGs and cancer providers, matched by unprecedented transparency using the new cancer dashboard (32).
-CCG ratings published in July.
+Performance goals for ICSs and cancer providers, matched by unprecedented transparency using the new cancer dashboard (32).
+ICS ratings published in July.
 Aligned local delivery infrastructure through 16 cancer alliances coterminous with their constituent STPs.
 Three cancer vanguards creating population cancer budgets so as to integrate commissioning of cancer surgery, radiotherapy and cancer drugs for 9.6 million people.
-Single national programme management team led by a single national cancer director and national clinical director, aligning the work of NHS England, NHS Improvement, Health Education England, Public Health England, and other Arm’s Length Bodies, and working closely with Cancer Research UK and Macmillan.
+Single national programme management team led by a single national cancer director and national clinical director, aligning the work of NHS England, Health Education England, Public Health England, and other Arm’s Length Bodies, and working closely with Cancer Research UK and Macmillan.

 - See our full Cancer implementation plan (33).